qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 generally just follow the Beacon official guide here: https://docs.beacon3d.com/quickstart/ and the Beacon Contact guide here: https://docs.beacon3d.com/contact/

+As a word of encouragement, during the installation process you may get multiple errors regarding the configuration having issues.
+Don't worry, these can all be resolved fairly easily by carefully reading the error messages and resolving them.
+It's okay.
+You can do this!

 ***

 ### First backup your configuration and klipper objects